k10sj02/PlaceNameCleaner/README.md

 8. **Save Cleaned Data**
    - Output a CSV file containing the cleaned and corrected locality names, match scores, and unmatched records for review.

+## Output Highlights

+	•	Processed 6K+ locality records with a 96% match rate.
+	•	Resolved naming inconsistencies to improve data quality and reporting.
+	•	Provided a clean dataset ready for use in downstream applications.